Earth-smoke and rue. Ashy gusts burst and thin and billow again, like those trick candles that can’t be blown out.

 The Lilliputian scaling is apt for a surviving spouse of my fairly petite dimensions.

-Jim was more than a foot taller than I. His mark on the world remains large.
+Jim was at least a foot taller than I. His mark on the world remains large.

 I just had follow-up x-rays at the hospital where Jim worked and was a patient.
 The orthopedist was checking on the status of healing bones (a story for another time, having to do with the cliff-side tail end of the adventure during which I took the photographs above and below).